21 Best Things to Do in Grand Junction (in 2023)

 📍 Google Maps | Phone: (970) 244-3044 | Website | Hours: sunrise – sunset

-Grand Junction’s mesas and rock formations make it the perfect place for outdoor adventures like mountain biking!
-The Lunch Loop trails at the Tabeguache Trailhead are a popular choice that promises beautiful views and some tricky terrain.
+Mountain bikers should head to the Lunch Loop trails at the Tabeguache Trailhead, promising beautiful views and some tricky terrain.
 Joe’s Ridge is another great ride with easy climbs and some fun downhills.

 Western Colorado Botanical Gardens

-Wander through a variety of gardens and visit a butterfly pavilion
+Wander through a variety of gardens and visit a butterfly pavilion.

 📍 Google Maps | Phone: (970) 245-9030 | Website | Hours: 9 am – 4 pm Tues – Fri, closed Sat – Mon | Entrance: $5, adults, $3 under 12